knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

 <a name="createsubscriptiontemplate"></a>
 # **CreateSubscriptionTemplate**
-> ModelSubscriptionTemplateResource CreateSubscriptionTemplate (ModelSubscriptionTemplateResource subscriptionTemplateResource)
+> SubscriptionTemplateResource CreateSubscriptionTemplate (SubscriptionTemplateResource subscriptionTemplateResource)

 Create a subscription template